 I was honoured to be elected to the Upper House as the member for Eastern Victoria in the most recent state election.
 Eastern Victoria is a very special part of our state, housing some of the most iconic beaches, national parks and tourist attractions on offer.
-It covers 44,456 square meters and is made up by both rural and urban districts.
+It covers 44,456 square kilometers and is made up by both rural and urban districts.

 My Parlimentary journey began back in 2010 when I was elected to the District of Brunswick were I served for two terms.
-During this period i had the honour of representing the state of Victoria as teh Minister for Emergency Services, Consumer Affairs, Gaming and Liqour.
+During this period I had the honour of representing the state of Victoria as the Minister for Emergency Services, Consumer Affairs, Gaming and Liqour.

 Before I entered Parliament, I studied Law and Arts at the Australian National University, admitted to legal practice in 2000.
 I worked in various different workplaces, predominately practicing in areas of industrial relations and discrimination law at Slater & Gordon.
 It was during this time that the Howard Government brought in Workchoices and overnight, hundreds of people lost their jobs.
 This was a very hard time for everyone in the movement, and continues to motivate my passion for social justice, workers’ rights and equality.

 I also had the privilege to work as an adviser to Premier Steve Bracks and was elected to Yarra City council in November 2008, serving as Mayor in 2010.
 I loved working hard to deliver projects and services for the people of Yarra such as including the major refurbishment of Victoria Park, the commitment to a North Fitzroy Library, a Yarra Energy Foundation and increased child care for residents.

 It has been a privilege to now have the opportunity to represent Eastern Victoria in Parliament and I’ve focused on the issues that matter most to our community: access to healthcare, education, jobs and public transport.

-On a personal note, I’m also an avid Carlton supporter.
+On a personal note, I am an avid Carlton supporter.